maxsantana-data2strategy/urbanmobility_economicproductivity/README.md

 💡 Implications:

-- Prioritize Bogotá and Lima: the clearest case for infrastructure investment, combining high traffic friction with comparatively lower economic output
+- Prioritise Bogotá and Lima: the clearest case for infrastructure investment, combining high traffic friction with comparatively lower economic output
 - Treat Mexico City / São Paulo as scale cases: their congestion reflects city size, not fixable inefficiency, a different investment logic than mid-sized, high-friction cities
 - Study Rio de Janeiro, Buenos Aires Montevideo and Brasília as reference models for what balanced mobility-productivity outcomes look like
 - Exclude or revalidate Santiago's GDP figure before using it in any resourcing decision